vpilat/arewewebyet/CONTRIBUTING.md

 contributor in question is not following the [code of conduct](./CODE_OF_CONDUCT.md) or doesn't follow the right procedure outlined below.

-Now open a browser on `http://localhost:1111` and you'll be able to see the homepage in its latest version.
-Any changes you make immediately rerender the websites after saving the file, you just need to refresh the browser.

 ## Adding or Removing a package

 If a package isn't listed on the website yet, feel free to send us a pull-request for it.
 The only requirement